-The Registrant's business is administered principally from its head office in Vancouver, British Columbia, Canada and, with respect to its Central and South American activities, from offices in Mexico, Barbados and Suriname.
-As of May 31, 2002 the Registrant had a total of one full-time staff based in Vancouver, Canada, 1 full-time staff based in Suriname and 1 part-time staff based in Mexico.
+The Registrant's business is administered principally from its head office in Vancouver, British Columbia, Canada, and, with respect to its Central and South American activities, from offices in Mexico, Barbados and Suriname.
+As of May 31, 2003, the Registrant had a total of one full-time staff based in Vancouver, BC, Canada, and one full-time staff based in Suriname.